svhl/ecosync/README.md

 ## About EcoSync

 This project was developed in 36 hours during HackS'US Edition IV conducted by Rajagiri School of Engineering and Technology, Kerala.
-It addresses the theme of "Responsible Consumption and Production," an aspect of the 12th United Nations Sustainable Development Goal.
+It addresses the theme of "Responsible Consumption and Production," an aspect of the United Nations Sustainable Development Goals.

 ## Features